 Property taxes, intergovernmental revenues, interest, rent and certain miscellaneous income associated with the current fiscal period are considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 Entitlements are recorded as revenues when all eligibility requirements are met, including any time requirements and the amount is received during the period or within the availability period for this revenue source (within 60 days of year-end).
 Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 60 days of year-end).
 All other revenue items are considered to be measurable and available only when cash is received by the government.

-The proprietary fund is reported using the economic resources measurement focus and the accrual basis of accounting.
-The agency fund has no measurement focus but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The proprietary fund and the custodial fund are reported using the economic resources measurement focus and the accrual basis of accounting.

 D. Joint Ventures